 - Walking stick

-- Trekking gear (hiking boots, two changes of clothes, etc.)
+- Trekking equipment (hiking boots, two changes of clothes, original passport, etc.)

 “THE SUN SHINES BRIGHTEST FROM THE PEAKS OF MOUNTAINS.”